-In casual American English, "The tractor plowed the field before planting the seeds" sounds like "dhuh TRAK-ter PLOWD dhuh FEELD buh-FOR PLAN-tuhng dhuh SEEDZ".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The tractor plowed the field before planting the seeds" as "dhuh TRAK-ter PLOWD dhuh FEELD buh-FOR PLAN-tuhng dhuh SEEDZ" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on planting, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.